xizon/fullstack-react-ssr-app-template/README.md

 ## Description

 Using react, redux, router, axios and express with Server-Side Rendering (SSR).
 This project was bootstrapped with nodejs library.
+Project supports automatic deployments from a number of repository hosting services via pm2.

 * * *